Hanukkah: Symbolic importance

 Major Jewish holidays are those when all forms of work are forbidden, and that feature traditional holiday meals, kiddush, holiday candle-lighting, etc. Only biblical holidays fit these criteria, and Chanukah was instituted some two centuries after the Hebrew Bible was completed.
 Nevertheless, though Chanukah is of rabbinic origin, it is traditionally celebrated in a major and very public fashion.
 The requirement to position the menorah, or Chanukiah, at the door or window, symbolizes the desire to give the Chanukah miracle a high-profile.

-Some Jewish historians suggest a different explanation for the rabbinic reluctance to laud the militarism.
-First, the rabbis wrote after Hasmonean leaders had led Judea into Rome's grip and so may not have wanted to offer the family much praise.
-Second, they clearly wanted to promote a sense of dependence on God, urging Jews to look toward the divine for protection.
-They likely feared inciting Jews to another revolt that might end in disaster, as the Bar Kochba revolt did.
+Moreover, Hallel (a set of Psalms expressing praise that is recited on significant Jewish holidays) is recited on all eight days of Hanukkah, which signifies Hanukkah's importance on the Jewish calendar.
+While not considered the most significant holiday, the recitation of Hallel on Hanukkah highlights its importance in Jewish tradition.

+Modern history

+Zionism

+The emergence of Jewish nationalism and the Zionist movement in the late 19th and early 20th centuries had a profound impact on the celebration and reinterpretation of Jewish holidays.
+These developments resulted in increased emphasis on certain Jewish celebrations, of which Hanukkah and Tu BiShvat are prominent examples.

+Hanukkah took on renewed meaning following the rise of Jewish nationalism as a nationalist holiday, symbolizing the struggle of the Jewish people against foreign oppression and their desire for national re-creation (although the struggle of Jews against foreign oppression has always been a core component of Hanukkah, as shown by the Al HaNissim, which has been part of Jewish liturgy since at least 700 CE).
+Hanukkah served as a common ground where both religious and secular Zionists could unite around their nationalist agenda.
+Rabbi Shmuel Mohilever, an early religious Zionist, proposed making Hanukkah the official holiday of the proto-Zionist organization Hovevei Zion in Russia in 1881.
+Public celebrations of Hanukkah gained prominence in the early 20th century, with parades and public events becoming common.
+Schools in Mandate Palestine played an early role in promoting these celebrations.

-With the advent of Zionism and the state of Israel, however, these themes were reconsidered.
+With the advent of Zionism and the state of Israel, the themes of militarism were reconsidered.
 In modern Israel, the national and military aspects of Hanukkah became, once again, more dominant.

+North America

-While Hanukkah is a relatively minor Jewish holiday, as indicated by the lack of religious restrictions on work other than a few minutes after lighting the candles, in North America, Hanukkah in the 21st century has taken a place equal to Passover as a symbol of Jewish identity.
+In North America, Hanukkah in the 21st century has taken a place equal to Passover as a symbol of Jewish identity.
 Both the Israeli and North American versions of Hanukkah emphasize resistance, focusing on some combination of national liberation and religious freedom as the defining meaning of the holiday.